xrdocs/cloud-scale-networking/_tutorials/2017-08-07-understanding-ncs5500-resources-s01e03.md

 | 80k IPv6/128 | LPM: 181,075 | LPM: 181,219 |
 | 100k IPv6/128 | LPM: 161,334 | LPM: 161,456 |
 | 120k IPv6/128 | LPM: 141,370 | LPM: 141,476 |

+Again this chart is just provided for information with "aligned"/"sorted" routes, not really representing a real internet distribution.
+Take a look at the [former post for a production router with public view IPv4+IPv6](https://xrdocs.github.io/cloud-scale-networking/tutorials/2017-08-03-understanding-ncs5500-resources-s01e02/).

+In next posts, we will cover Encapsulation database, FEC and ECMP FEC database, MPLS use-cases and the classifiers/ACLs.
+Stay tuned.